 The diagram below shows how Cloudflare would route traffic to the pool with the lowest EWMA among three regions: Eastern North America, Europe, and Australia.
 In this case, the ENAM pool is selected, because it has the lowest RTT.

 Geo Steering directs traffic to pools based on the client’s region or PoP.
+Only domains on Enterprise plans can perform Geo Steering by PoP.
 Users specify the pools to which the load balancer should direct traffic for a given geographical region or PoP.
 You can assign multiple pools to the same region, and the load balancer will use them in failover order.
 If there is no configuration for a region or pool, the load balancer will use the default failover order.

 Cloudflare has 13 geographic regions that span the world.
 The region of a client is determined by the region of the Cloudflare data center that answers the client’s DNS query.
 These regions are listed below, along with their region codes.